Mental Health Services FAQ

 - Relationships with parents, spouses, boyfriends, girlfriends, friends, teachers or classmates.

-- Behaviors like eating habits, or substance abuse.
+- Behaviors like eating habits, aggressive or substance abuse.

-- Academic situations like test anxiety, procrastination, time management, or career confusion.
+- Academic situations like test anxiety, procrastination, time management, educational adjustment or career development.

 What about services for my significant other or family member?